jccarlosjr/jccarlosjr/README.md

 # Hello, I'm Carlos Junior 👋

 I am a developer in my 7th semester and passionate about solving problems.
-Here's a bit about me:

 ## About Me